nus-cs2113-AY2021S2/tp/docs/team/joohwan.md

 - Modified the 'Food' class to better work with the 'Save' class
 - Created new exceptions to handle possible errors with 'Save' class

+Docs:
+- Added explanation of how to transfer save data between devices

 Team contributions:
 - Help review PRs and suggest changes
 - Give suggestions and assist in meetings